- API fetch

 let grade = studentGrades["Alice"] // Output: Optional(90)

-Because the key might not exist, the result is an optional.
+Since the key might not exist, the return type is optional.

 let settings = ["theme": "dark", "fontSize": "medium"]